zhonghan721/tp/docs/DeveloperGuide.md

 - 1a.
 User specifies status field in command.

     - 1a1.
-DMS display a list of deliveries filtered with the specified status.
+DMS displays a list of deliveries filtered with the specified status.

       Use Case Ends.